jarvisar/datavis-project3/README.md

 This project was developed using primarily JavaScript, HTML, and CSS.

+### Features

+This project includes the following visualizations:

+- Bar chart: WIP.

 ## Usage

 To run this project locally, clone the `main` branch of this repository and open the `index.html` file in a web browser.
 The data will be loaded automatically and the visualizations will be displayed on the screen.